esfied/custom-richpresence/README.md

 # custom-richpresence
 Personal Discord activity status for apps that doesn't support Rich Presence / Lacks image.
+(For Mac & Linux)

 ## Attribution
 The `rpc.py` file used in this project is obtained from the [niveshbirangal/discord-rpc](https://github.com/niveshbirangal/discord-rpc) repository.